 Audiologist, Marilyn Enoch, writing for The American Speech-Language-Hearing Association (ASHA) shared stories from her experience treating people with both hearing loss and diabetes.
 For one patient, she explained, "An audiogram revealed hearing loss in both low and high frequencies, with normal hearing in the middle frequencies.
 The shape of this audiogram suggested metabolic involvement."
 But anecdotal evidence isn't enough.
 She hopes that more resources will be dedicated to looking into the links between these two conditions.
 "More research is necessary to determine how diabetes, which is thought to be a microvascular disease, interacts with and affects the auditory system."4

 What links the conditions?

 Diabetes patients have sustained elevated blood glucose levels.
 This results in damage to many of the fine blood vessels that supply the inner ear.
 A network of vasculature supplies the cochlea.
-When patients fail to manage their illness or it goes uncontrolled for too long, it negatively impacts the the inner ear tissue and nerves.
+When patients fail to manage their illness, or it goes uncontrolled for too long, it negatively impacts the inner ear tissue and nerves.
 This leads to impaired hearing.

 Take the Appropriate Course of Action for your hearing loss

 Talk to your primary care physician or an endocrinologist to address your diabetes.
 Our professionals at HearingLife can counsel you on your hearing loss and to conduct a hearing assessment*.
 If so, we can work with you decide which treatments suit your needs best.
 For more information on hearing loss and links to other illnesses, make an appointment or make for a complimentary hearing assessment*.